Jack Endino: Recording and production work

-Endino is known for his stripped down recording practices and his dislike of over-produced music with effects and remastering.
-Largely because of the success of albums like Soundgarden's Screaming Life and Nirvana's Bleach in the mainstream, the resulting raw, unpolished sound is still seen as a defining characteristic of the grunge movement.
+Because of the success of albums like Soundgarden's Screaming Life and Nirvana's Bleach in the mainstream, as well as recording Mudhoney, Screaming Trees, The Sonics, and L7, his raw, unpolished sound is still seen as a defining characteristic of grunge.

+Jack won a Latin Grammy with Barrett Martin for in 2017 for co-producing and mixing Nando Reis's album Jardim-Pomar.

+The album was released in late 2016.
+The 18th Latin Grammy Awards ceremony recognized it in the Best Portuguese Language Album category.

 As an artist

 Endino released his first solo album, Angle of Attack, in 1989.
 Skin Yard disbanded in 1992, and he released a second solo album, Endino's Earthworm, in 1993.
-In October 2005, he released his third solo album, Permanent Fatal Error.
+In October 2005, he released his third solo album, Permanent Fatal Error, and his fourth, "Set Myself On Fire" (Capacitor Records) in 2021.

-He is currently second guitarist in the band Kandi Coded, which also features Volcom snowboarding pro Jamie Lynn.
-He also plays bass in Seattle band Slippage.
+He was second guitarist in the band Kandi Coded, which also features Volcom snowboarding pro Jamie Lynn.
+He played bass in Seattle band Slippage.
 In March 2013, Fin Records released Endino's EP Rumble, featuring a cover of the April 1958 single "Rumble" by Link Wray & His Ray Men.
 Since 2015, Endino has played lead guitar in Seattle rock band MKB ULTRA, and also with the improv-psych trio Beyond Captain Orca.